KarthikKadambi/homebase/src/pages/posts/car-lease-explained.md

 It includes the negotiated vehicle price (selling price) plus any extra costs you decide to roll into the lease.

-<h3 class="header-branding">↘️ Cap cost reductions</h3>
+<h3 class="header-branding">↘️ Cap Cost Reductions</h3>

-Once you subtract any Cap Cost Reductions (down payment, trade-in, or rebates), you get your Adjusted/Net Cap Cost — the number actually used in your lease math.
+Once you subtract any Cap Cost Reductions (down payment, trade-in, or rebates), you get your Adjusted/Net Cap Cost, the number actually used in your lease math.

-<h3 class="header-branding">🧾 Net (or Adjusted) Capitalized Cost</h3>
+<h3 class="header-branding">🧾 Net Capitalized Cost</h3>
 Net capitalized cost, also called adjusted cap cost, is the final amount you're financing in your lease after all additions and reductions.

 It's basically the loan amount for a lease.

-<h3 class="header-branding">📋 Net cap cost summary</h3>
+<h3 class="header-branding">📋 Net Capitalized Cost Summary</h3>

 | Step | Calculation                                                 | Meaning                                   |
 | ---- | ----------------------------------------------------------- | ----------------------------------------- |